Cosmian/kms/documentation/docs/kmip_2_1/_create_key_pair.md

 }
 ```

-The policy to hex-encode to the call wil be:
+The policy to hex-encode to the call will be:

 ```json
 {
   "version": "V2",